 As Arts & Sciences Dean, Rick supports eight academic departments in the liberal arts, humanities, and natural, behavioral, and social sciences, and he oversees several academic centers as well as the Bentley Honors program.
 Rick became a member of the Bentley faculty in 2008, joining the Natural & Applied Sciences (NAS) Department after a decade as a faculty member in the Geology Department and Chair of Environmental Science & Policy at the University of South Florida.
 He served as NAS Department chair for seven years, and he became Dean of Arts & Sciences in 2018.
 His undergraduate and graduate degrees are in geology, and his teaching and research interests have focused on Earth's recent climate history and human and environmental response to past climate changes in different parts of the world.
 Increasingly his academic interests center on Earth and environmental science education, transdisciplinary course and curriculum development, and interdisciplinary faculty engagement to foster improved science literacy for non-STEM majors.

-Serving as Dean of Business and Graduate School since 2020, Bill oversees all undergraduate and graduate programs of business.
+Serving as Dean of Business since 2020, Bill oversees all undergraduate and graduate programs of business.
 He previously served as chair of the Accountancy Department from 2015-2019.
 Bill's research interests include financial accounting, auditing, and corporate ethics.
 He has published articles in Accounting Horizons, Auditing: A Journal of Practice & Theory, Issues in Accounting Education, Advances in Accountancy, Managerial Auditing Journal, Journal of Forensic Accounting, and Journal of Accountancy.
 Bill is the recipient of research grants from the American Institute of Certified Public Accountants, Richard D. Irwin Foundation, Peat Marwick Mitchell Foundation, and PricewaterhouseCoopers (PWC).
 He also is the recipient of Bentley's Scholar of the Year award for 2002, and a co-recipient of the 2006-2007 Glen McLaughlin Prize for Research in Accounting Ethics from the University of Oklahoma.

 Robyn is responsible for the planning and execution of complex, diverse, and large-scale initiatives connected to the strategic plan and Academic Affairs.
 Robyn joined Bentley in 2016 in order to establish Bentley's first Project Management Office, partnering with many across the university to establish project evaluation and governance processes, as well as introducing formalized project management practices.
 Before joining Bentley, Robyn was a senior member of the Information Technology team at Babson College, where she worked for over 13 years.
 Robyn graduated from Grinnell College with a BA, holds an MBA from Babson's F.W.
 Olin Graduate School of Business, and is a certified Project Management Professional.